crcdrg/Neo4j-Project/README.md

 8)	Display top five teams with best half time result.
 9)	Which teams had the most “loss”?
 10)	display the team with the most consecutive “win”.

+In order to load the csv file, it needs to be copied into the folder "import".